luckicode/cse15l-lab-reports-wi24/lab1.md

 [user@sahara ~/lecture1]$ ls
 Hello.class  Hello.java  messages  README
 ```
 In this example we  set the working directory to `/home/lecture1/` and we can then see that what is returned is the same as what we saw earlier when specifying that we wanted to execute the command on the lectur1 folder.

 This is not an error.

 ---
 Working directory here is `/home/lecture1/`

 When executing the `ls` command on a file the command will not work as intended.
 The file can't have folders/files contained inside of it and so the only thing returned will be the file specified as an argument.
-This is

 ```
 [user@sahara ~/lecture1]$ ls Hello.java
 Hello.java
 ```
 That being said attempting to execute the `ls` command on a folder that is not in the current active directory will also not work.

-This returns an errors as you can see in the example below.
+This returns an error as you can see in the example below.
 Working directory for the example below is `/home/`
 ```
 [user@sahara ~]$ pwd
 /home